North Korean Cyber Actors Exploiting Weak DMARC Policies: Why South African Businesses Should Care

 Reject: “v=DMARC1; p=reject;”

-This setting blocks unauthenticated emails entirely, preventing them from reaching the recipient’s inbox.
+This setting blocks unauthorised emails entirely, preventing them from reaching recipients and eliminating successful domain spoofing.

 Additionally, organizations should configure DMARC to send aggregate reports on authentication results, enabling better monitoring and response to potential spoofing attempts.